The federal government is still shut down. Here's what that means across the country

 Arizona

-- Arizona Gov. Katie Hobbs said she would not spend state funds to keep Grand Canyon National Park open should the government shutdown.
+- Arizona Gov. Katie Hobbs is allocating $1.8 million in emergency state aid [KNAU] She conceded that was only a "drop in the bucket" compared to Arizonans' needs.
+[KJZZ] She said she would not spend state funds to keep Grand Canyon National Park open.
 [KJZZ]

-- Social services in Grand Canyon Village are gearing up to support non-essential employees at Grand Canyon National Park, including food pantry resources.
-[KNAU]

-- Sen. Ruben Gallego said the shutdown would also not affect federal relief money to communities in the Miami-Globe area after torrential monsoon rains caused flash flooding in the region [KJZZ]

 - Phoenix Sky Harbor Airport joined a handful of other airports across the country that have refused to display a video from Homeland Security Secretary Kristi Noem blaming Democrats for the government shutdown.
 [KJZZ]